UnityTech/unity-ssdlc/Coding Practice/HTTP-Header-Security.md

 ## Overview
 This document describes the HTTP security headers that we strongly recommend are implemented on all of Unity’s Internet-facing services. https://observatory.mozilla.org can be used to check your site's current headers.
 The headers are listed in order of importance, but please not that a proper secure Content Security Policy can be difficult to implement unless the application is designed from the beginning with this in mind.

-Therefore, try to get some quick wins with headers such as HTTP Strict Transport Security, X-Frame-Options, X-XSS-Protection and X-Content-Type-Options first.
+Therefore, try to get some quick wins with headers such as: `HTTP Strict Transport Security`, `X-Frame-Options`, `X-XSS-Protection` and `X-Content-Type-Options` first.

-For applications that only offer web APIs; check the recommendations under "API" at the bottom of the page.
+For applications that only offer web APIs; check the recommendations under [API](#api) at the bottom of the page.
 #### HTTP Strict Transport Security

 The strict transport security header tells browsers to load the website over encrypted connections only from now on.
 This helps avoid what is called SSL stripping attacks where an attacker who are in a Man-In-The-Middle position downgrades a user to an insecure connection.